Fauna and Flora

 There is an abundance of indigenous flora on the estate, such as the Boekenhout, many Acascia Species, Aloes, Succulents, Orchids and Grasses.
+The Magaliesberg mountains will delight you with the beauty and versatility of its Flora all year round.

 Redstone is a bird lovers paradise.
 There are over 100 species that have been recorded in the area.
 Due to the green belt and the Leeuwen Spruit large numbers of water birds, such as weaver; widow; bishop; warblers; rail; geese; duck and crakes proliferate here.
 Cape vultures nest in colonies on the south facing cliffs of the Northern Magalies range along with the black eagle, jackal buzzard, falcons and swifts.